shinobu-uwu/shinobu-uwu.github.io/public/posts/osdev/1-intro.md

 This isn't meant to be a full-blown production OS, far from it, but rather an entry point for you learning journey in the OSDev world.
-We'll have the chance to understand the fundamentals of how operating systems work under the hood, and how Rust's safety and expressiveness can help us in such domain
+We'll have the chance to understand the fundamentals of how operating systems work under the hood, and how Rust's safety and expressiveness can help us in such domain.

 ## Why does this exist?
 The main reason I'm writing this series of blog posts is simple: there isn't much beginner-friendly content to for getting started in the OSDev world.
 Sure,